 The report also states many of these people are simply continuing alcohol habits formed in younger life.

-Another reason offered is wealthy and educated Brits simply has the required funds to purchase alcohol, whilst those further down the economic-ladder do not.
+Another reason offered is wealthy and educated Brits simply have the required funds to purchase alcohol, whilst those further down the economic-ladder do not.

 Single or divorced men were more likely to engage in excessive drinking when compared to women in a similar situation.